oracle-livelabs/adb/shared/adb-speaks-human/agentic-select-ai/create-function-tool-for-email/create-function-and-tool-for-email.md

 BEGIN
   DBMS_CLOUD_AI_AGENT.create_team(
     team_name  => 'Return_Agency_Team',
-    attributes => '{"agents": [{"name" : "Customer_Return_Agent", "task" : "Handle_Product_Return_Task"},
+    attributes => '{"agents": [{"name" : "Customer_Return_Agent", "task" : "Handle_Product_Return_Task"}],
-                               {"name" : "Customer_Return_Agent", "task" : "Build_Email_Task"}],
                     "process": "sequential"}');
 END;
 ```

 ## Task 5: Interact with the Refined Agent - Part 2
-You can start interacting with the refined Select AI agent team by using a natural language prompt on the SQL command line.
+You can start interacting with the refined Select AI agent team by using natural language prompt on the SQL command line.
 To do so, you must set the agent team for the current session.

 1. Set the agent team in the current session.

 ```
 %script
+EXEC DBMS_CLOUD_AI.set_conversation_id(NULL);
 EXEC DBMS_CLOUD_AI_AGENT.set_team(team_name  => 'Return_Agency_Team');
 ```
 2. Interact with Return Agency in a series of natural language prompts.